tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/常见问题/iOS 常见问题_intl_en.md

 ### How do I expand the testing scope on iOS if the number of testing devices is limited?
 1. Enterprise signature certificate
 Apply for enterprise signature and push certificates and release your application as follows:
-Use the enterprise signature certificate to build and release your app.
+Use the enterprise signature certificate to build and release your application.
 Testers can download and install the application through the dedicated enterprise channel.
 2. App Store signature certificate
 Use the current push certificate released on App Store as follows:
 Release the preview version in TestFlight: upload the IPA package to [App Store Connect](https://appstoreconnect.apple.com), use TestFlight to create a beta version, and set the list of testers (Apple IDs) for the specified version in TestFlight.
 Testers can download and install your application through the official TestFlight application on App Store.